jinweiliucu/jinweiliucu.github.io/_pages/about.md

 News
 ======
 [08/2026] Congratulations to Joshua!
-He has been awarded a Student Travel Grant.
+He has been awarded a Student Travel Grant ($1,000).
 Many thanks to IEEE WF-PST!

 [04/2026] Congratulations to Sunday J. Awine!
 He has been awarded an NSF Student Travel Grant.
 Many thanks to NSF and IEEE ICC!